 One call we get a lot of in the Spring is “My lawn is really bumpy and uneven.
-Can you fix it?”
-Homeowners ask us if we will roll their lawn for them.
+Can you repair my lumpy lawn, could you roll my lawn for me?”
 On the heavy clay soil we have in the GTA, nothing short of a steamroller can exert enough pressure to flatten a lawn by force.
 And if you did manage it, the soil would be so compact it would choke your grass to death anyway.